 If someone has taken a fake copy of your site, how do you report it to Google?
 What are scraper sites and how to report them and take action against them?

 Even if you have a high profile site with lots of links going to it and a good reputation, it’s still possible for someone to copy it and for Google to then show the fake site in its search results instead of your real site.
-The good news is that in March 2014 Google have introduced a tool that lets you report these fake scraper sites.
+Google have got better and better at identifying these sites and removing them from their results, however it does still happen occasionally and can be very alarming when it does.

 This article explains what scraper sites are and the various steps you can take to remove them from Google’s search results and to remove them from the internet completely.